SchlossLab/Sovacool_OptiFit_mSphere_2022/AnalysisRoadmap.md

 ### To-Do
-- [ ] Incorporate mothur commands from pbs scripts in `data/reference` into the snakemake workflow.
+- [ ] Incorporate mothur commands from the pbs scripts in `data/reference` into the snakemake workflow.
     - [ ] Organize `data/reference/`.
 - [ ] Finish implementing support for using external databases as the reference for optifit.
-    - On branch `silva-ref-db`.
-Merge into `master` when complete.
 - [ ] What percent of sequences map to the reference?
     - Rule written, need to test.
     - Output in `results/{output_dir}/{dataset}/{dataset}_fraction_mapped.tsv`.
 - [ ] Determine how much of the dataset is needed to generate the reference (when using the dataset as its own reference).
     - Need to fix the sample size and vary the reference size to answer this.
-    - Ask Sarah to implement a sample.accnos parameter in OptiFit.
+    - Ask Sarah to implement a `sample.accnos` parameter in OptiFit?
 - [ ] Replace the `{dataset}.batch` scripts in `code/data_processing/` with snakemake workflow(s).
     - [ ] Fix out-of-date commands in batch files.
     - [ ] Call the data processing workflows from the main Snakefile with the `include` statement.